OCR-tech/AdaptDL/README.md

-# AdaptDL: Real-Time Object Detection with YOLOv5 and Voice Commands
+# **AdaptDL**: Real-Time Object Detection with Voice Commands

-**AdaptDL** is a Python-based real-time object detection system using deep learning with a webcam and voice commands for surveillance systems.
+**AdaptDL** is a Python-based real-time object detection system using deep learning with voice commands for surveillance systems.

 &emsp;&emsp;The system detects target objects from the webcam in real-time using the YOLOv5 model, and overlays bounding boxes and labels on the detected objects in the video stream.
 It features functionality based on user-input voice commands, including selecting target objects, saving snapshots, and generating sound alerts.
 The system also adapts to user preferences based on voice command history and can handle challenging environments.